Selecting time-series hyperparameters with the artificial jackknife: Introduction

 Jackknife and bootstrap require modifications to be compatible with time series, since the subsampling schemes do not take the data order into account. \cite{kunsch1989jackknife} extended these methodologies to stationary series.
-Building on \cite{carlstein1986use}, Kunsch proposed developing block-wise subsampling schemes.
-Let $q$ be an integer lower or equal to the total number of observed time periods.
-The ``block jackknife'' generates the partitions by removing or down-weighting, in turn, all the $q$-dimensional blocks of observations from the data.
-Instead, the ``block bootstrap'' draws with replacement a fixed number of $q$-dimensional blocks of observations from the data. \cite{politis1992circular, politis1994stationary} developed this technique further proposing the so-called ``stationary bootstrap''.
-This approach wraps the data ``in a circle'', so that the first observation follows the last, and generates the bootstrap samples drawing blocks of random length.
+Indeed, building on \cite{carlstein1986use}, \cite{kunsch1989jackknife} proposed developing block-wise subsampling schemes.
+Let $c$ be an integer lower or equal to the total number of observed time periods.
+The block jackknife generates the partitions by removing or down-weighting, in turn, all the $c$-dimensional blocks of consecutive observations from the data.
+Instead, the block bootstrap draws with replacement a fixed number of $c$-dimensional blocks of observations from the data. \cite{politis1992circular, politis1994stationary} developed this technique further proposing the so-called stationary bootstrap.
+This approach wraps the data ``in a circle'', so that the first observation follows the last, and generates the bootstrap samples drawing and merging blocks of random length.
+Differently than the block bootstrap and its variations, the block jackknife does not impact the data order when constructing subsamples.

 This paper introduces a version of the standard delete-$d$ jackknife compatible with time series.
 In this version of the jackknife, the data removal step is replaced with a fictitious deletion that consists in imposing (artificial) patterns of missing observations on the data.
-I called this new approach ``artificial delete-$d$ jackknife'' (or ``artificial jackknife'') to emphasise that $d$ observations are artificially removed from the original data to generate each subsample.
-This article proposes using this new methodology to compute a robust measure of forecasting accuracy (or, artificial jackknife error) as a means for selecting hyperparameters.

-The advantages of this approach are due to the finite-sample properties of the artificial jackknife.
-In fact, all errors based on pseudo out-of-sample evaluations converge in probability to the true error with the same rate (as shown in the appendix).
-However, the artificial jackknife error has a smaller finite-sample variance than the pseudo out-of-sample error and the block jackknife.
+I call this new approach artificial delete-$d$ jackknife (or artificial jackknife) to emphasise that $d$ observations are artificially removed from the original data to generate each subsample.
+This article proposes using this new methodology to compute a robust measure of the forecast error (or, artificial jackknife error) as a means for selecting hyperparameters.
+The advantages of this approach depend on the finite-sample properties of the artificial jackknife.
+In fact, all errors based on pseudo out-of-sample evaluations converge in probability to the true error with the same rate (as shown in \cref{ch1:appendix:asymptotics}).
+However, the artificial jackknife error has a smaller finite-sample variance than the pseudo out-of-sample error and the block jackknife (for most configurations of $c$ and $d$).
 This is crucial for stability and to select hyperparameters when the number of observations (i.e., time periods) is limited.